 - Those working in contemporary popular music are more likely to be supported than those working in contemporary classical.
 We recommend The Composers’ Fund for composers at the ‘Next Level’ of their careers

-- Those working behind the scenes as Songwriters or Producers with writing credits should apply to The Writer Producer Fund.
+- Those working behind the scenes as Songwriters or Producers with writing credits should apply to our Hitmaker fund.

 Applications can be made by artists/bands directly or representatives of the artist.
 Those who can apply on behalf of an artist are;

 We advise you make a start on the application when you’re sure you’re eligible for this fund and have a clear plan in place for the next stages of your career.